GenericMappingTools/gmt/BUILDING.md

 ## Advanced instructions

-For advanced users interested in building documentation, running tests, or contributing more to GMT, please refer the [Maintenance Guide](MAINTENANCE.md).
+For advanced users who are interested in building documentation, running tests, or contributing more to GMT, please refer the [Maintenance Guide](MAINTENANCE.md).